Credit card balance transfers: new year, old debt

 Don’t apply for multiple balance transfer credit cards

 It’s understandable that you’re determined about paying your credit card in full, but it pays to be patient during the application process.
-Every application you make for credit is recorded on your credit history and applying for multiple credit cards can have a negative effect on your credit rating.
+Every application you make for credit is recorded on your credit history and applying for multiple ranges of credit cards can have a negative effect on your credit rating.
 It can also take months from card approval from the financial institution and credit card provider to start seeing a dent being made in the balance.
 Progress is being made, just be sure to check every credit card statement period just how far you’ve come.

-The best approach is to shop around before you apply for a deal.
-You can search and compare balance transfer offers and its promotional balance transfer rate based on your debt amount, desired balance transfer period and fees on free comparison sites, such as Mozo, without putting a mark on your credit history.
+The best approach is to shop around before you submit a new credit card application.
+You can search and compare promotional balance transfer offers and its promotional balance transfer rate based on your debt amount, desired balance transfer period and late payment fees on free comparison sites, such as Mozo, without putting a mark on your credit history.

 Don’t repeat history

-Still not sure what happens when you transfer a balance on credit cards?
+Still not sure what happens when you transfer a closing balance on credit cards?
 Want to improve your credit rating?
 Call MyBudget on 1300 300 922 or enquire online to get your free customised debt plan.

 Ready to find out more?